akmn35/new.dist/README.md

 #> [1] 0.08314235
 ```

-`psgrd` Distribution function for a Slashed generalized Rayleigh
+`psgrd` Distribution function for a Slashed Generalized Rayleigh
-distribution with shape(alpha), scale(theta) and kurtosis(q) parameters.
+Distribution with shape (alpha), scale (theta) and kurtosis (q)
+parameters.

 ``` r
 library(new.dist)